sacherjj/CasperLabs/docs/NODE.md

 ### Operating System
-* Ubuntu 18.04 LTS.
-The software will work with other distributions, but you may experience some hiccups.
+* The officially supported OS is Ubuntu 18.04 LTS or greater.
+The software should work with other distributions, but may experience some hiccups.
 Feel free to reach out for help if you want to use another Linux distribution and hit issues.
+The technical team is available on [Discord](https://discord.gg/xeU7szA)

 #### Using binaries (recommended):
 * [Install](INSTALL.md) the `casperlabs` package, which contains `casperlabs-node` and `casperlabs-engine-grpc-server`.
-* Create Node operator keys, TLS Certificate and Validator as described [here](KEYS.md#generating-node-keys-and-validator-keys).

 #### Ports used by the Node: